-A historical footnote: The drawing for this edition features the Fort McHenry flag during the War of 1812, the inspiration for our National Anthem, “The Star Spangled Banner.”
-You may notice it had 15 stars and stripes.
+A historical footnote: The famous flag flown over Fort McHenry during the War of 1812, as depicted below, was the inspiration for our National Anthem, “The Star Spangled Banner.”
+It had 15 stars and stripes.
 In 1795, two stars and stripes were added to the colonial flag, representing Kentucky and Vermont.
 This was the only U.S. flag to have fifteen stripes.
 In 1818, Congress proclaimed that one star for each new state would be added on the 4th of July following the state’s admission to the union and there would be thirteen stripes representing the thirteen original colonies.

 Semper Vigilans Fortis Paratus et Fidelis